 Submitting a proposal and applying to be an updater

-If you’d like to write for Bradt, please email your CV, mentioning any writing and travel experience and a brief summary of your proposal(s) to Sue Cooper
+If you’d like to write a book for Bradt, please email your CV, mentioning any writing and travel experience and a brief summary of your proposal(s) to Claire Strange.

 Should we be interested, we will ask you to supply an unedited sample of writing of around 500 words on a destination of your choice.

 From there, we would work with you to compile a formal proposal, an outline of contents and a list of maps, before committing to any new projects.

 Writing for our travel literature series